Minnesota Vikings vs. Chicago Bears NFL Week 15 Odds, Plays and Insights for December 20, 2021

 - At home this year, Chicago has two wins against the spread and is 2-4 overall.

-- Chicago has hit the over twice in six home games this year.
+- In six home games this year, Chicago has hit the over twice.

-- Minnesota is 2-5 overall, and 4-3 against the spread, in away games.
+- This season in away games, Minnesota is 4-3 against the spread and 2-5 overall.

-- On the road, the Vikings are winless ATS (0-1) as 3.5-point favorites or more.
+- The Vikings are winless ATS (0-1) as 3.5-point favorites or more away from home.

 Powered by Data Skrive.